timeax/scaffold/readme.md

 scaffold

 # or with explicit scaffold dir / config
-scaffold --dir scaffold --config scaffold/config.ts
+scaffold --dir .scaffold --config .scaffold/config.ts
 ```

 What happens:

-* Config is loaded from `scaffold/config.*` (Prisma‑style resolution).
+* Config is loaded from `.scaffold/config.*` (Prisma‑style resolution).
 * Structure(s) are resolved (grouped or single‑root).
 * Files/directories missing on disk are created.
 * New files are registered in `.scaffold-cache.json` (under project root by default).
-* Any previously created files that are no longer in the structure are candidates for deletion.
+* Any previously created files that are no longer in the structure are candidates for deletion:

   * Small files are deleted automatically.
   * Large files (configurable threshold) trigger an interactive prompt.